Hallmark Institute of Photography

 The Hallmark Institute of Photography was a for-profit photography school located in Turners Falls, Massachusetts, operated by Premier Education Group.
 It was nationally accredited by the Accrediting Commission of Career Schools and Colleges.
 The school offered a 10-month certificate-granting program covering a mix of technical, artistic, and business aspects of photography.

 The school was acquired by Premier after the bankruptcy of its previous owner and closed in October 2016 due to financial difficulties.
+Its main building is now the home of the Franklin County Housing Authority.

 Facilities

 The main facility was a 50000 sqft building combining studios, a 350-seat auditorium, a student lounge area, a bookstore, faculty offices, and two large computer labs totaling approximately 140 workstations.
 In 2011, a video editing and production suite was added by converting an additional 5000 sqft of administrative space.
 The suite offered 20 editing workstations, an audio studio and video production studio.